-Healthy Relationships Week is a time dedicated to helping students make connections and strengthen bonds with each other.
-It includes special chapel and Refuge services dedicated to the topic of relationships as well as special Noonday sessions, panel discussions, breakout sessions and more.
+Healthy Relationships Week is a week dedicated to helping students make connections and strengthen bonds with each other.
+VERITAS, Chapel and Refuge will feature special speakers.
 Engaged and married couples are invited to participate in a special weekend retreat to conclude the week.
-Mark your calenders March 9 – 14, 2015 to participate in our next Health Relationships Week.

 We were created to be in relationship with others.
 We are children, friends, classmates, neighbors, colleagues, husbands, wives, parents.
 We are in relationship with our Heavenly Father.
 Every human being needs to be in relationship.
 Much of our success in life depends on whether our relationships are healthy and strong.